atcol/argo/README.md

-# argo
+# argo-models

-Rust models for Argo related projects such as Events and Workflows
+Rust models for Argo related projects such as Events and Workflows, generated from the Argo Proj JSON schema.